MicrosoftDocs/azure-dev-docs/articles/java/sdk/identity-user-auth.md

 ---
 title: Azure authentication with user credentials
 titleSuffix: Azure SDK for Java
-description: An overview of the Azure SDK for Java concepts related to authenticating applications with user credentials ms.date: 02/02/2021 ms.topic: conceptual ms.custom: devx-track-java, devx-track-extended-java
+description: Provides an overview of the Azure SDK for Java concepts related to authenticating applications with user credentials. ms.date: 02/02/2021 ms.topic: conceptual ms.custom: devx-track-java, devx-track-extended-java